Affiliate links on Android Authority may earn us a commission. Learn more.

 Making a Murderer is one of the first original Netflix documentaries to gain popularity in the general public.
-It has a lot in common with other true crime series like Serial and HBO’s The Jinx, so if you enjoyed those then this one is for you.
+It has a lot in common with other true-crime series like Serial and HBO’s The Jinx, so if you enjoyed those, this one’s for you.

 There are countless great documentaries on Netflix that just didn’t make the cut.
 Here’s a look at a few other Netflix documentaries worth watching:

 - Evil Genius – The story of a bank heist gone wrong featuring some truly fascinating characters.
 From the producers of Wild Wild Country.